 Some teens dream of going viral on TikTok

-Anyone can create videos on TikTok, so many teens look for personal affirmation there, dreaming of a chance to “go viral” online.
+Anyone can create videos on TikTok.
+So many teens post for personal affirmation, dreaming of a chance to “go viral” online.

 Sadly, “trending” on TikTok isn’t always safe or harmless for teens, and it’s important to know the reasons why.

-“Only ugly girls get diplomas” is a phrase heard in some highschools, notes Heidi Olson, a sexual assault nurse examiner.
-Some vulnerable teen girls, influenced in part by hypersexualized content on TikTok, believe OnlyFans is a career ticket to quick money and success.
+“Only ugly girls get diplomas” is a phrase floating around some highschools, notes Heidi Olson, a sexual assault nurse examiner.
+Some vulnerable teen girls believe OnlyFans is a career ticket to quick money and success.
+Hyper-sexualized teen content on TikTok fuels this mindset.

 To be clear, TikTok states that OnlyFans accounts cannot be linked or promoted on TikTok.
 But just a little digging uncovers OnlyFans adult content creators with huge followings on TikTok.

-This is often *code* for “creating a thirst trap”.
-It’s a simple matter to lead people into their DMs on other social platforms, so parents need to be aware.
+This is often *code* for creating a thirst trap.
+Then, it’s a simple matter to lead people into their DMs on other social platforms.
+All parents need to be aware of this subtle danger for teens on TikTok.

 “The first lawsuit, which was filed on Tuesday, alleges that TikTok lures children onto the platform by falsely claiming it is friendly for users between 13 to 17 years old.